Scheduled MonumentsEnglandGeddington Cross: Eleanor cross and conduit house

 What is Geddington Cross: Eleanor cross and conduit house?

-Geddington Cross is a Eleanor cross erected in the late thirteenth century, specifically constructed between 1291 and 1294 as one of twelve monuments commissioned by Edward I to commemorate the funeral procession of his wife, Eleanor of Castile.
+Geddington Cross is a surviving Eleanor Cross erected in the late thirteenth century, specifically between 1291 and 1294, as one of a series commissioned by Edward I to mark the halting places of his wife Eleanor of Castile's funeral cortège in 1290.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013313.

 Who is responsible for protecting Geddington Cross: Eleanor cross and conduit house?